griffithlab/civicpy/docs/exports.rst

         records.append(gks_record)
     CivicGksWriter("gks.json", records)

-Here's an example of how to export all assertions endorsed by a specific organization that are ready for submission to ClinVar.::
+Here's an example of how to export all assertions approved by a specific organization that are ready for submission to ClinVar.::

     from civicpy import civic